-Name Set AO Startup Value to One Channel

-Description Set the startup value to a specified analog output channel in a specified module.

-Syntax \$aaDSccnnnn(cr)

-aa (range 00-FF) represents the 2-character hexadecimal slave address of the ADAM-6200 module you want to request.
-(Always 01)

-DS represents the analog output channel startup command.

-cc (range 00-01) represents the specific channel you want to set the startup value.

-nnnn (range 0000-0FFF) represents the 4-character hexadecimal startup value of the specific AO channel.

-aa (range 00-FF) represents the 2-character hexadecimal slave address of the ADAM-6200 module you want to request.
-(Always 01)
+#aaDSccnnn in the second Name Set AO Startup Value to One Channel Description Set the startup value to a specified analog output channel in a speci- fied module.
+Syntax \$aaDSccnnnn(cr) \$ is a delimiter character. aa (range 00-FF) represents the 2-character hexadecimal slave address of the ADAM-6200 module you want to request.
+(Always 01) DS represents the analog output channel startup command. cc (range 00-01) represents the specific channel you want to set the startup value. nnnn (range 0000-0FFF) represents the 4-character hexadecimal startup value of the specific AO channel. (cr) is the terminating character, carriage return (0Dh).
+Response !aa(cr) if the command is valid. ?aa(cr) if an invalid operation was entered.
+There is no response if the module detects a syntax error or communi- cation error or if the address does not exist. ! delimiter indicating a valid command was received. ? delimiter indicating the command was invalid. aa (range 00-FF) represents the 2-character hexadecimal slave address of the ADAM-6200 module you want to request.
+(Always 01) (cr) is the terminating character, carriage return (0Dh).
 Example Startup value for analog output channel 1 of the ADAM-6224 module at address 01h is set with a value +10.000.
-(The AO range of channel

-1 is 0~10V)

-ASCII Command: \$01DS01FFF(cr)
+(The AO range of channel 1 is 0~10V) ASCII Command: \$01DS01FFF(cr) Response: !01(cr)